em-r/HelloFlask/README.md

     - Sets up a virtual environment
     - Installs Flask and python-dotenv by default in the virtual environment
-    - Installs third party libraries needed by the user
+    - Installs third party libraries needed by the user asynchronously
     - Creates a flask app with boilerplate files

 ## Requirements: